 All posts tagged testimonials

-The Silver-Klapstein family presented us with a unique challenge: add to a gorgeous 1910 craftsman home that was perched on a hillside overlooking downtown Portland.
+The Silver-Klapstein family presented us with a unique project: add to a gorgeous 1910 craftsman home that was perched on a hillside overlooking downtown Portland.
+The architect’s designs were detailed and building on the hillside was a challenge, but the results are stunning.

 At first glance it is obvious the Evans house is a special older Portland home worth preserving.
 The 1915 Dutch Colonial Revival is on the National Registry of historic homes, nestled on a unique triangle lot perched along the Alameda Ridge.